nivit/goodvibes/README.md

 Required Packages
 -----------------

-Overcooked depends on the following packages.
+Goodvibes depends on the following packages.

 To build the core: